Drew Hendry: Highland Council

+House of Commons

 In November 2014 he put his name forward as a prospective candidate for the Westminster election.
 In January 2015 it was announced that he had been selected to contest the Inverness, Nairn, Badenoch and Strathspey constituency in the 2015 general election.
 The incumbent Danny Alexander had held the seat for the past 10 years and had been a key architect of the Liberal Democrats coalition deal with the Conservatives in 2010.
 Hendry spent less than half the amount on his campaign for this election that Alexander did.
 Alexander's campaign spend of £50,000 was the highest in Scotland, with 80 per cent of this money coming from wealthy individuals.
 Hendry won the election, beating Alexander by more than 10,000 votes.

 On 20 May 2015, he was announced as one of the SNP's leadership team at Westminster and as the party's spokesperson on Transport.
 In 2017, he was appointed as SNP Leader for Business, Energy and Industrial Strategy.